dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

   ...
 )
 ```
-which means that the module type of `viz.wasm` will be:
+which means that the module type of `viz.wasm` will need to include:
 ```wasm
 (module
   (import "zip" (module